Real-time Monitoring of the Evolving COVID-19 Virus

 “It was astonishing to see how many partners throughout Canada stepped up and rallied in support of this common vision.
 Our country has so much talent – in AI, genomic medicine and policy.
 What’s so special about the Supercluster is that it enables us to build world-class consortiums and scale quickly in a way that hasn’t been done before.”

-Watch the COVID Cloud Project Video
+Watch the COVID Cloud (Viral AI) Video